 Location: Downtown Portland.
 Stormwater discharges into the Willamette River.

-Structure: The Central Library eco-roof was constructed using 24” x 24” palletized soil.
-The use of pallets allowed for easy installation.
+Structure: The Central Library eco-roof was constructed using 24” x 24” soil trays.
+The use of trays allowed for easy installation and access to roof-top equipment.

-Soil Characteristics: The soil is 4” deep and consists of an engineered, light-weight blend of inorganic and organic components.
+Soil characteristics: The soil is 6” deep and consists of an engineered, light-weight blend of inorganic and organic components.
 Zebra, a water retentive additive made from natural cornstarch, is included in the soil mix.

-Weight of Green Roof: Total green roof assembly = 15–20 pounds per square foot (saturated).
+Weight: Total eco-roof assembly = 15–20 pounds per square foot (saturated).

-Irrigation System: The irrigation system is used only for hot, dry summer months when the plants need additional water to maintain health.
-Calculations will be made carefully to ensure that the minimum amount of water is used exactly where and when it is needed.
+Irrigation system: The irrigation system is weather-based and only applies water as needed.
+A maintenance program monitors to ensure that the minimum amount of water is used exactly where and when it is needed.

 Multnomah County Facilities and Property Management